easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Go

-Go is an open source programming language that makes it easy to build  simple, reliable, and efficient software.
+Go is an open source programming language that makes it simple to build  simple, reliable, and efficient software.

 *homepage*: <http://www.golang.org>